hadley/adv-r/First-class-functions.md

   `f(f(f(f(f(init, 1), 2),3), 4), 5)`

-  Reduce is useful for implementing many types of recursive operations: merges, taking unique, finding smallest values, intersections, unions.
+  Reduce is useful for implementing many types of recursive operations: merges, finding smallest values, intersections, unions.

 Apart from `Map`, the implementation of these five vector-processing HOFs is straightforward and I encourage you to read the source code to understand how they each work.